arthurberberyan/arthur/README.md

-I am currently a physics grad student at California State University, Northridge.
+I am currently a physics graduate student at California State University, Northridge.
 If you would like to contact me, please send me a message at arthurberberyan [at] gmail [dot] com.

 If you are interested in viewing a more in-depth [CV](https://drive.google.com/file/d/1x-A8a9gdqChY7c9UFiRB-vglpUT1Sttb/view?usp=sharing).